Carole Demas

-Carole Demas (born May 26, 1940, in Brooklyn, New York) is an American actress and singer, best known for originating the roles of Sandy in the 1971 Broadway musical Grease and the title role in the original 1976 production of The Baker's Wife, for many prime time television roles, hundreds of commercials, and for her role in the long-running children's television show The Magic Garden.
+Carole Demas (born May 26, 1940, in Brooklyn, New York) is an American actress, best known for originating the roles of Sandy in the 1971 Broadway musical Grease and the title role in the original 1976 production of The Baker's Wife, for many prime time television roles, hundreds of commercials, and for her role in the long-running children's television show The Magic Garden.
 The winding path of Carole's career, highlighted in Schirmer, Citadel and Applause Books chronicling the trials and triumphs of Broadway, has taken her from her early days as Miss Vermont in The Miss Universe Contest, to major roles from coast to coast.
 Her cabaret and concert performances have brought funds and attention to many worthy causes.

 Biography

 Demas was born in Brooklyn, New York in 1940.
 She attended Midwood High School in Brooklyn.
 She holds a B.A. in English from the University of Vermont and continued her studies at the New York University Graduate School of Education.
 She spent several years as a teacher in the New York City Board of Education system including a sentimental semester teaching at P.S.
 198 in Brooklyn, which she had attended from grade 5 through her graduation as the smallest kid in the eighth grade.

 She made her theatrical debut with the Champlain Shakespeare Festival.
 Later, she was featured for four seasons with the New York Shakespeare Festival Elizabethan Singers as one of a quartet consisting of Paula Janis (her eventual co-star on The Magic Garden) and their brothers, Jonathan Rosen and Alex Demas.
 During her appearances she was "discovered" by theatrical agents, which lead to her ingenue lead in Fred Ebb's new book musical Morning Sun, and her continued career on stage, television and film.
 While in attendance at the University of Vermont she competed to become Miss Vermont in the Miss Universe pageant.